-The Alzheimer's Association Hudson Valley Chapter has a variety of programs and services to support and educate families living with Alzheimer's and other forms of dementia.
+The Alzheimer's Association Hudson Valley Chapter has a variety of virtual programs and services to support and educate families living with Alzheimer's and other forms of dementia.
+During COVID-19, all Alzheimer's Association events are all being offered virtually or by phone.
 Here's a summary of some of what we provide:

 Care consultations help families navigate the difficult decisions they face when someone has been diagnosed with Alzheimer's or another form of dementia.
 They include an assessment of needs, assistance wit planning and problem solving and provision of support.
 They may also include education and information on the disease, making referrals and follow-up.
 Call 800.272.3900 to get the process started.

-The Hudson Valley Chapter offers a variety of educational and training programs to help caregivers and family members.
+The Hudson Valley Chapter offers a variety of educational and training programs for the general public as well as to help caregivers and family members of someone with dementia.
 The programs provide information on a wide information of subjects such as living with someone with dementia at all stages of the disease, communication changes, managing difficult behaviors and more.
-Click here for a list of educational programs.
+Click here for a description of available educational programs or here for a list of virtual programs.

-Memory Cafes: Gatherings where people with early-stage dementia and their caregivers can get together with others in a safe, supportive and engaging environment.
-Memory Cafes generally include a shared meal and live musical entertainment, but can also include visits to museums, comedy acts and more.
+Memory Cafes: Oneline gatherings where people with early-stage dementia and their caregivers can get together for virtual entertainment in a safe, supportive and engaging environment.

-Wellness Retreats: Daytime gatherings for people with any stage of dementia and their family caregivers can enjoy separate and joint wellness-related activities such as music, art, crafts and light exercise.
+Wellness Retreats: Online gatherings for people with dementia and their family caregivers to enjoy wellness-related activities such as music, art, meditation, yoga and light exercise.